-I am a board-certified surgeon who cares for patients with benign and cancerous endocrine and neuroendocrine (carcinoid) tumors.
-This includes diseases of the parathyroid, thyroid, adrenal glands and the gastrointestinal tract.
-Because these conditions are often complex, I work closely with colleagues in endocrinology, medical oncology, radiology, gastroenterology and pathology to deliver state-of-the art multidisciplinary care.
-Our team of physicians and nurses works tirelessly to deliver the best possible medical, surgical and follow-up care.
-Sometimes multiple treatments can exist for these conditions and it’s critical that patients have an in-depth understanding of these options.
+I am a board-certified surgeon who specializes in caring for people with endocrine and neuroendocrine tumors, and gastrointestinal stromal tumors.
+This includes diseases of the parathyroid, thyroid, adrenal glands, and the gastrointestinal tract.
+Because these conditions are often complex, I work closely with colleagues in endocrinology, medical oncology, radiology, gastroenterology, and pathology to deliver state-of-the-art multidisciplinary care.
+Our team of physicians and nurses works tirelessly to deliver the best possible medical, surgical, and follow-up care.
+Sometimes multiple treatments can exist for these conditions and it’s critical that patients have an in-depth understanding of their options.
 If surgery is necessary, our team will answer questions and explain what patients might anticipate leading up to and after surgery.

-Recovery after surgery can be difficult and for this reason I use minimally invasive surgical approaches when possible.
+Recovery after surgery can be difficult, which is why I I use minimally invasive surgical approaches whenever possible.
 With these techniques, patients have less pain and can recover faster than they otherwise would.
-Sometimes minimally invasive approaches cannot be used, and in these instances I work closely with my anesthesia colleagues to provide the most comfortable experience possible.
+Sometimes minimally invasive approaches cannot be used.
+In these instances, I work closely with my anesthesia colleagues to provide the most comfortable experience possible.

-I have lectured on endocrine and neuroendocrine disease topics all over the country and have published numerous articles on how best to treat patients.
 Improving the quality of care patients receive is my top priority.
-After getting a diagnosis, patients can have a lot of anxiety about the next step.
-My role is to help patients though this and get them the best possible treatment.
+After getting a diagnosis, patients can have a lot of anxiety about next steps.
+My role is to help patients through this and get them the best possible treatment.

 - Clinical Expertise: Endocrine and neuroendocrine surgery including diseases of the parathyroid, thyroid, adrenal, and the gastrointestinal tract/abdominal cavity; carcinoid tumors; familial endocrine disorders including Multiple Endocrine Neoplasia (MEN), von Hippel-Lindau syndrome (VHL), paraganglioma syndromes, familial hyperparathyroidism, familial medullary thyroid cancer